hurxl/Red2D/README.md

 ## Requirement

 - Igor Pro by Wavemetrics
-- This pacakge is only tested with Igor Pro 8 and does not support Igor 6 and 7.
+- This pacakge has been tested with Igor Pro 8 and does not support Igor 6 and 7.
-- This package is only tested on MacOS but should work on Windows as well.
+- This package has been tested on MacOS and Windows.

 ## Usage